warizz/me/apps/warizzyutanan/posts/legacy-to-monorepo.md

   - react
 ---

-I have a CRA project that have the root looks like this
+Initially, the project's root structure appeared like this:

 ```bash
 .